 Magnesium is one of the more diversely used minerals in your body.
 It plays a role in ion transport, which impacts your muscle function.
-Without enough magnesium in your body, you can suffer from symptoms that may include hand tremors.
+Without enough magnesium in your body, you can have symptoms that may include hand tremors.

 You have about 25 grams of magnesium in your body.
 According to Oregon State University's Linus Pauling Institute, magnesium is involved in more than 300 chemical reactions in your body, most of which are part of the metabolism of energy from food.
 Magnesium is also a structural component in bones and cell membranes, with about 60 percent of the magnesium in your body located in your skeleton.
 Magnesium also plays a key role in cell signaling, which helps regulate various glands and processes.